 I was Two Feet from a Toucan in Atenas

 I am not a birder.
 When I think of “birders”, the image of that lady on the Bob Cummings Show comes to mind.
-She wore a funny hat, actually I think it was a pith helmet, and maybe had a whistle around her neck.
+She wore a funny hat, actually.
+I think it was a pith helmet and maybe had a whistle around her neck.
 She was kind of geeky, which today is considered cool.
 Yeah, that’s it: geeky is the new cool.

 The three of us stood under a tree, panting.
-I felt an energy to my left, and turned my head in that direction.
-Two feet from my shoulder was a lone toucan.
-He sat still for a moment, the dogs remained quiet focused on breathing, I gasped which broke the spell and the bird took off.
+I felt the energy to my left and turned my head in that direction.
+Two feet from my shoulder was a toucan.
+He sat still for a moment.
+While the dogs remained quiet focused on breathing, I gasped which broke the spell and the bird took off.